lotabout/skim/README.md

 let $SKIM_DEFAULT_COMMAND = "git ls-tree -r --name-only HEAD || rg --files || ag -l -g \"\" || find ."
 ```

-That means the files not recognized by git will not shown.
+That means, the files not recognized by git will not shown.
 Either override the
 default with `let $SKIM_DEFAULT_COMMAND = ''` or find the missing file by
 yourself.

-# Difference to fzf
+# Differences to fzf

 [fzf](https://github.com/junegunn/fzf) is a command-line fuzzy finder written
 in Go and [skim](https://github.com/lotabout/skim) tries to implement a new one